sergeyklay/blog.serghei.pl/themes/cactus/README.md

-# Cactus 2 - A Modern Take on the Cactus Theme for Hugo
+# Cactus 2

-A hugo theme for personal blog.
+A Modern Take on the Cactus Theme for Hugo.

 ## Overview

-This project is a complete reimplementation of the [Cactus Theme](https://github.com/monkeyWzr/hugo-theme-cactus), initially created by [monkeyWzr](https://github.com/monkeyWzr) for Hugo.
+This project is a complete reimplementation of the [Cactus Theme](https://github.com/monkeyWzr/hugo-theme-cactus), initially created by [Zeran Wu](https://github.com/monkeyWzr) for Hugo.
 The original theme has not been actively maintained for over five years, with issues unresolved and pull requests ignored.
 Given the lack of updates and the evolving needs of modern web development, I have decided to rebuild this